marclelamy/TyPy/README.md

 ### About the project
 Game to make you type faster.
-By logging time at which is key is pressed, the game will adapt the proposed words to make you progress faster.
+By logging time at which each key is pressed, the game will adapt the proposed words to make you progress based on your weakness.